Turks & Caicos Complete Guide to Whale Watching

 The most commonly seen whales in Turks and Caicos are humpback whales and their calves.
 Humpbacks migrate here in the winter to mate and produce offspring, so there are thousands of humpbacks just offshore.
 Sperm whales and pilot whales have also been sighted.

-Whale Watching Locations in Turks & Caicos
+How To Whale Watch in Turks & Caicos

 There are two islands where you can go whale watching in Turks & Caicos: Grand Turk and Salt Cay.
 Whale watching happens on these two islands because of their close proximity to the Silver Bank – an area in the Caribbean where whales migrate every winter.
 This 170-mile stretch of the Atlantic is where humpback whales spend their winters mating and calving.